CM-Well/CM-Well/docs/Admin.Kafka.md

 When you consume the messages from the 4 Kafka topics described, CM-Well automatically deserializes them into JSON-formatted strings.

+>**Note**: Currently only the 4 topics mentioned above are available for consumption.
+In the future, you'll be able to consume a queue populated with issues detected by the [Data Consistency Crawler](Architecture.DCC.md).)

-If you are consuming a different topic (YAAKOV, LIKE WHAT???), and you know that its messages are also strings, you can specify the **format=text** parameter value to cause its messages to be deserialized as strings.
-Otherwise, each message is returned as comma-separated byte values (YAAKOV, why do we need the commas?).
+If you are consuming a different topic, and you know that its messages are also strings, you can specify the **format=text** parameter value to cause its messages to be deserialized as strings.
+Otherwise, each message is returned as comma-separated byte values (e.g. ```72,101,108,108,111,32,87,111,114,108,100...```).

 ## Syntax ##